serpro69/kotlin-faker/docs/src/orchid/resources/wiki/extras.md

 ### Pre-Configuring type generation for constructor arguments

-Some, or all, of the constructor params can be instantiated with values following some pre-configured logic using `typeGenerator` function.
+Some, or all, of the constructor params can be instantiated with values following some pre-configured logic using `typeGenerator` or `namedParameterGenerator` functions.
 Consider the following example:

 {% tabs %}